-People are at the heart of this plan and its preparation has also been supported by two periods of consultation during its development which has helped to identify the priorities for improvement and development outlined in this plan.
-A summary of this activity, and its analysis, can be found in Annex 3.
+The preparation of this plan has also been supported by analysis of consultation activity undertaken by the HSCP.
+A summary of this activity can be found in Annex 2, which has helped to identify the priorities for improvement and development outlined in this plan.